yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 @end
 ```

-If you remember, using `@dynamic` promises that, if an objective-c property (ge) does not exist at compile-time,an implementation will be provided at runtime (Here, they are provided by CoreData).
+If you remember, using `@dynamic` promises that, if an objective-c property (getter/setter) does not exist at compile-time, an implementation will be provided at runtime (Here, they are provided by CoreData).

 So we can refactor the previous code using subclasses.
 Let first declare the `Boss` and `Employee` classes: